Skip to Content

 And if you think Ronda is beautiful in the daytime, just wait until you see it at night.
 The town is a popular spot for day-trippers from the coast, but once the sun starts to go down and the tour buses head off, wrought iron lamps light the narrow streets and tapas restaurant tables spill out onto the pavements giving it a peaceful, magical feel.

-The old town of Ronda, Spain
+Streets in the old town of Ronda Spain

 Ronda’s old town